Morgan's Inclusion Initiative

 Vice-Chair & Secretary

 Hartman has worked alongside husband Gordon in trying to make life better for individuals with special needs.
 A lifelong San Antonian, she was employed in the mortgage business when she met Gordon.
 They married in 1991, and after daughter Morgan’s birth, she became a stay-at-home mom to focus on Morgan’s care and well-being.
 In 2013, Hartman was diagnosed with and successfully treated for breast cancer.
 As a result of that experience, she became a staunch advocate for early detection and treatment.
-She is actively involved with Morgan’s Wonderland and other members of Morgan’s Inclusion Initiative “family” of Ultra-Accessible™, fully-inclusive venues, and she also devotes her time and energy to Morgan’s Inclusion Initiative’s annual gala fundraiser and to many other organizations that assist those with special needs.
+She is actively involved with Morgan’s Wonderland and other members of Morgan’s “family” of Ultra-Accessible™, fully-inclusive venues, and she also devotes her time and energy to Morgan’s annual gala fundraiser and to many other organizations that assist those with special needs.

 Directors